 On account of aesthetic work, the rights accessible to a creator remember the option to repeat the work for any material structure, remembering portrayal for three measurements of a two-dimensional work or in two measurements of a three-dimensional work, to deliver or gives copies of the work to people in society, to remember the work for any cinematography work, and to make any transformation of the work.
 In cinematography film, the author appreciates the right to make a copy of the film including a photograph of an image, to sell or give on hire or offer available to be purchased or hire, any copy of the film, and to deliver the film to people in the society.
 These rights are likewise accessible to the author of a sound account.

 Notwithstanding the previously mentioned rights, the author of an artwork, model, drawing or of a composition of a literacy, musical work, that he was the main owner of the copyright, will be qualified for reserve a right to participate in the resale cost of such unique copy given that the resale price exceeds rupees 10,000.

 Section 57 of the Act characterizes the two fundamental moral rights of an author.
-These are Right of paternity, and Right of honesty.
+These are the Right of paternity, and the Right of honesty.

 The right of paternity includes the rights of an author to claim ownership of work and the right to prevent all others from asserting authorship of his work.
 The right of honesty and integrity enables the author to prevent twisting, mutilation, or different alterations of his work, or some other activity corresponding to said work, which would be or prejudicial to his honor, goodwill, or reputation.